Purang Town: Administrative divisions

 The town's government is seated in the Jirang Neighborhood Committee.

 Demographics

 As of 2018, the town has a hukou population of 4,477.

 Per the 2010 Chinese Census, the town has a permanent population of 6,047, up from 5,026 in the 2000 Chinese Census.

 A 1996 estimate placed the town's population at 4,700.

 Transport

+Air

+Ali Pulan Airport opened in December 2023 and is a dual-use military-civilian airport that serves the town.

 Road

-National Road S207 begins in Purang, heading NE 65 km past Lake Rakshastal and Manasarovar to China National Highway 219.
+National Road S207 starts in Purang, heading NE 65 km past Lake Rakshastal and Manasarovar to China National Highway 219.

 Border crossings

 Purang is near the borders with India and Nepal.
 A road leads some 56 km down the Karnali River to the border crossing at the village of Xie'erwa (Tibetan: Sher) into Hilsa in Nepal (Humla District, Karnali Zone) where a historic trail and now a rough motor road continuing to Simikot.
 There is also a border crossing into India (Pithoragarh district, Uttarakhand State) over Lipulekh Pass.

 Geography and climate

 Purang has a cold arid climate (Köppen BWk), with long, cold winters and mild summers.
 The normal monthly mean temperature ranges from −7.6 °C in January to 14.4 °C in July, and the annual mean is 3.64 °C. Annual precipitation is only around 150 mm.